circuitdao/docs/docs/technical-manual/governance.md

 ### Lineage

 By virtue of being CATs, governance coins require a standard CAT lineage proof to be spent.
-That governance coins are also custom singletons is enforeced by the governance mod by allowing only one ```CREATE_COIN``` condition to pass the ```filter-condition``` function.
+That governance coins are also custom singletons is enforced by the governance mod by allowing only one ```CREATE_COIN``` condition to pass the ```filter-condition``` function.

 Announce veto and implement operations both require that the coin they are being applied to had a governance coin as parent.
 This means that an eve governance coin cannot be spent by either operation.
 Reset and veto operations can be applied to an eve governance coin irrespective of the value of ```BILL```, but they both set ```BILL``` to nil.
 This is fine because a nil bill cannot be implemented.
 Effectively, the resulting governance coin can be thought of as an eve coin in its own right.
 This leaves propose as the only operation that can spend an eve governance coin.

-If a governance coin has ```BILL``` equal to nil, only propose, announce veto and implement operations can be performed.  not equal to nil, then only propose, reset and veto operations can be performed on it.
+If a governance coin has ```BILL``` equal to nil, only propose, announce veto and implement operations can be performed.
+If ```BILL``` is not equal to nil, then only propose, reset and veto operations can be performed on it.